airladon/FigureOne/docs/README.md

 a = c - b

-From the diagram's perspective, a form is a specific layout of equation elements.
+From the figure's perspective, a form is a specific layout of equation elements.

 This object defines a how the elements are laid out, what properties the